vitaut/vitaut.net/content/posts/2023/printing-double.md

 cout << "Smol: " << 1e-20 << endl;
 ```

-**Conclusion**: 3/10 because of the completely wrong first part of the answer
+**Score**: 3/10 because of the completely wrong first part of the answer
 and subtly wrong second part and no explanation how these two relate to each
 other.